onisage/uxhouse/README.md

 Integrating Discord into the ecosystem of all future applications and devices is something that the community will have an active say and part in developing.

+Discord offers a unique opportunity to utilize a generally casual and unprofessional platform that is enjoyable to use for a much wider purpose, and even shifting the nature of what Discord is to the people who visit this server.

 ### Website

-We have a static [website](https://uxhouse.co) where people can find a short intro and link to join the server.
-Under active development is a form that asks for Discord ID, email, and Title/Interest (regarding what UX is to them).
+We have a static [website](https://uxhouse.co) where people can find a sign-up form that sends out an email with an invite link to the server.
+Under active development is the infrastructure for content hosting and social media integration.

 ## General Goals